 N95 MASKS AVAILABLE TO CURRENT DIRECT RELIEF PARTNERS - For those organizations that are already current partners with Direct Relief, you will be receiving information from them on how to request masks. https://www.directrelief.org/2020/03/protective-gear-bound-for-approximately-1000-u-s-health-centers-and-clinics-fighting-covid-19/

 NAFC Direct Relief Grant Application - $1 Million from Direct Relief to help NAFC members in good standing with operational support, telehealth/telemedicine and medication access.
-GRANT APPLICATION CLOSED AND UNDER REVIEW - The announcement from Direct Relief’s CEO can be viewed here: https://www.youtube.com/watch?v=BuKHEZhGkP8&feature=youtu.be
+GRANT APPLICATION CLOSED - The announcement from Direct Relief’s CEO can be viewed here: https://www.youtube.com/watch?v=BuKHEZhGkP8&feature=youtu.be

 AMERICARES: Please contact: firstname.lastname@example.org